VaniOFX/DQN-divergence/blog_post.md

 ## Divergence

-Our goal was to find out to what extent the two techniques mentioned above help dealing with divergence in the learning process.
+Our goal is to find out to what extent the two techniques mentioned above help dealing with divergence in the learning process.
 Divergence occurs when the $$Q$$-function approximator learns unrealistically high values for state-action pairs, in turn destroying the quality of the greedy control policy derived from $$Q$$ [(Van Hasselt et al.)](http://arxiv.org/abs/1812.02648).

 For most environments, we don't know the true Q-values.
 How do we know when divergence occurs then?
 [Van Hasselt et al.](http://arxiv.org/abs/1812.02648) use a clever trick to define **soft divergence**, a proxy for divergence.
 To avoid instability, DQN clips all rewards to the range $$[-1, 1]$$.
 Thus, the future return at some state is bounded by: